-The ability to create data frames from within your code is particularly useful in business analytics.
+The ability to create a dataframe in R from within your code is particularly useful in business analytics.

 First, while in many cases you will be importing data from Excel (or text file) or SQL database, you may decide to insert additional attributes you identify over the course of your research.
 For example, by digging around a bit in the chicken farming example, we identified that there was a mix of factors behind each diet.
 Further statistical analysis could identify that diets with certain components perform better than others – which could be important to future testing.
 Along the same lines, you might identify that certain data points are questionable (the night inspector was frequently sleeping, for example) and should be dismissed from the analysis.

 The other opportunity here is the ability to run “what-if” scenarios within your analysis.
 For example, you may want to be able to adjust certain factors in an optimization script (more/less cost, more/less sensitivity, tighter constraints) as part of your analysis.
 Creating an R dataframe from your script and merging it with other data is an excellent way to make these sorts of dynamic adjustments.